| Written by Mark Buzinkay

 Factors that influence the container terminal productivity are quay cranes (loading of truck/vessel and unloading), dwell time (transactional and discretionary), infrastructure (physical and soft) and customs clearance (security and custom practices, integrated IT system).

-The crane operation is the critical factor determining a container terminal's efficiency and effectiveness.
+Crane operation is a critical factor in determining a container terminal's efficiency and effectiveness.
 Vessel berthing, container delivery by lorries, inspection, and container storage are time-consuming operations of lesser influence.
 Modern container cranes are capable of loading/unloading a container every 90 seconds or so.

 Container dwell time is defined as the time between vessel arrival and container exit from the port facilities.
 Maritime industry sector experts tend to agree on a 3 to 4 days representative mean value.